arysef/tube-clues/README.md

 &check; Host website

 &check; Custom prompt support

+&check; Start deleting audio once done with it

+&check; Add way to prevent multiple clicks from causing multiple requests

+&check; Avoid version overlapping response when response is long

+&check; When response JSON can't be decoded, print the raw JSON on the page instead of crashing

 ## Identifying Trustworthiness of a News Piece Notes
 The overarching goal of this system is to be able to find a measure of quality for news pieces and essays.
 In my view there are two types of good news pieces.
 The first is a news piece that transmits information about an event in a way that represents both sides (if two sides exist).
 The second is a news piece that has a "thesis" it is attempting to convey about a situation or event.
 Examples of this sort of news piece would be ones that are talking about a new piece of legislation and are advocating for or against it.